issac0723/issac0723.github.io/README.md

 4. After deployment, the webpage will become available at `<your-github-username>.github.io/<your-repository-name>/`.

 **To enable automatic deployment:**
-1. Click on **Actions** tab and **Enable GitHub Actions**; do not worry about creating any workflows as everything has already been set for you.
+1. Click on **Actions** tab and **Enable GitHub Actions**; do not worry about creating any Course Projectflows as everything has already been set for you.
-2. Go to Settings -> Actions -> General -> Workflow permissions, and give **Read and write permissions** to GitHub Actions
+2. Go to Settings -> Actions -> General -> Course Projectflow permissions, and give **Read and write permissions** to GitHub Actions
 3. Make any other changes to your webpage, commit, and push.
 This will automatically trigger the **Deploy** action.
 4. Wait for a few minutes and let the action complete.
 You can see the progress in the **Actions** tab.
 If completed successfully, in addition to the `master` branch, your repository should now have a newly built `gh-pages` branch.
 5. Finally, in the **Settings** of your repository, in the Pages section, set the branch to `gh-pages` (**NOT** to `master`).
 For more details, see [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source).